pranava007/flaskPDFText_Version-1.0/README.md

-Resume PDF file to convert Text
+Resume PDF file to convert Text using python Flask